 So, what trekking poles should you use?

 That depends, as it so often does, on how and where you plan on using them.
-If you only need poles for leisurely walks that provide enough stability for the rare technical path, then go for some traditional no-frills aluminium telescoping poles like the Trail Back Trekking Poles by Black Diamond.
-But if you go on occasional multi-day trips and tackle more difficult terrain, have a look at spring poles with removable basket and an extended grip.
-A good example would be the Leki Thermolite XL Antishock trekking poles.
+If you only need poles for leisurely walks that provide enough stability for the rare technical path, then go for some traditional no-frills aluminium telescoping poles.
+But if you go on occasional multi-day trips and tackle more difficult terrain, have a look at spring poles with removable basket and an elongated grip.
+A good example would be the KOMPERDELL Speed Trail Carbon trekking poles.
 If weight or lack thereof is one of your main concerns, then you should go for carbon folding poles.
 These can be so light that you can just hold on to them for the duration of your walk.

 By the way, the length of the poles is correct when your arm is at about a 90 degree angle.
 When going downhill, you can increase the length of the poles by about five to ten centimetres, and shorten them about the same amount when walking uphill.

 And, another thing: if you encounter some flat paths with solid ground, pack away the poles and walk without them for a while.
 Why?
 Well, there is a theory stating that excessive use of poles may negatively affect your sense of balance, as it is trained significantly less when you use poles.